Disability for Disorders Related to Low Immune Response

 -

-If your scleroderma has begun to affects your organs, you're likely to qualify for disability benefits.
+If scleroderma makes it hard for you to walk or use your hands, you're likely to qualify for disability benefits.

 -